-As of September 30, 2023, the Company had \$ 83.0 million of short-term borrowings outstanding on the Credit Facility and had \$ 39.1 million of outstanding letters of credit under the Credit Facility.
-The interest rate for borrowings outstanding as of September 30, 2023 was 9.8 % per annum.
-As of December 31, 2022, the Company did not have any borrowings outstanding on the Credit Facility and had \$ 38.1 million of outstanding letters of credit under the Credit Facility.
+As of September 30, 2023 March 31, 2024, the Company had \$83.0 million \$121.0 million of short-term borrowings outstanding on the Credit Facility and had \$39.1 \$42.5 million of outstanding letters of credit under the Credit Facility.
+The weighted average interest rate for borrowings outstanding as of September 30, 2023 March 31, 2024 was 9.8% 9.7% per annum.
+As of December 31, 2022 December 31, 2023, the Company did not have any had \$113.8 million of short-term borrowings outstanding on the Credit Facility and had \$38.1 million \$40.4 million of outstanding letters of credit under the Credit Facility.

-Under the Credit Facility, the Company has an option to request an increase in the amount of the Credit Facility or obtain incremental term loans from time to time (on substantially the same terms as apply to the existing facilities) by an aggregate amount of up to \$ 175.0 million, so long as, after giving effect to the relevant incremental facility, the pro forma secured net leverage ratio does not exceed 3.50 :1.00, provided that the lenders agree to increase their existing commitments or to participate in such incremental term loans.
+Under the Credit Facility, the Company has an option to request an increase in the amount of the Credit Facility or obtain incremental term loans from time to time (on substantially the same terms as apply to the existing facilities) by an aggregate amount of up to \$175.0 million, so long as, after giving effect to the relevant incremental facility, the pro forma secured net leverage ratio does not exceed 3.50:1.00, provided that the lenders agree to increase their existing commitments or to participate in such incremental term loans.
 The Company may prepay the Credit Facility in whole or in part, at any time without premium or penalty, subject to reimbursement of the lenders' breakage and redeployment costs in connection with prepayments of Term Benchmark loans or RFR loans, each as defined in the Credit Agreement.
 The unutilized portion of the commitments under the Credit Facility may be irrevocably reduced or terminated by the Company at any time without penalty.